richardvlas/Optimizing_ML_Pipeline_MS_Azure/README.md

 - Creating a dataset in Azure ML
 - Setting up parameters for AutoML to find the best model and paramters

-The best model found by AutoML was a VotingEnsemble having training accuracy of 91.8%.
+The best model found by AutoML was a VotingEnsemble having training accuracy of **xxx%**.

+A VotingEnsemble is an ensemble machine learning model that combines the predictions from multiple other models.
+The VotingEnsemble class used by AutoMLConfig object defines an ensemble created from previous AutoML iterations that implements soft voting, which uses weighted averages.

+The hyperparameters for this optimized model are as follows:
+- **xxx**

 ## Pipeline comparison
 Both models performed similarly with respect to the training accuracy with HyperDrive giving the accuracy of 91.4% and AutoML with accuracy of 91.8%.
 The advantage of AutoML is that it allows to test a large variaty of ML algoritms in compare to a single algorithm tuned by HyperDrive.
 This is the real advantage as we can easily evaluate so many algorithms and make sure we selected the right one.